phelelani/nf-rnaSeqMetagen/README.md

 -profile     STRING    Executor to be used.
 Available options:
 				"standard"          : Local execution (no job scheduler).
                 "slurm"             : SLURM scheduler.
+--mode       STRING    To specify which step of the workflow you are running (see https://github.com/phelelani/nf-rnaSeqMetagen).
+                       Available options:
+				"prep.Containers"   : For downloading Singularity containers used in this workflow.
+                "prep.STARIndex"    : For indexing your reference genome using STAR.
+                "prep.BowtieIndex"  : For indexing your reference genome using Bowtie2.
+                "prep.KrakenDB"     : For building the Kraken2 database.
+                "run.FilterClassify": For performing metagenomics analysis, i.e., filtering and classification.
 --data       FOLDER    Path to where the input data (FASTQ files) is located.
 Supported FASTQ files:
 				[ fastq | fastq.gz | fastq.bz2 | fq | fq.gz | fq.bz2 ]
 --genome     FILE      The whole genome FASTA sequence.
 Supported FASTA files: